The Early Church

 Where did the liturgical mumbo jumbo come from?

 Jesus must have been familiar with the Law of Moses, as were his disciples.
-It's not surprising therefore that these form the basis of some Christian liturgy.
+It's not surprising therefore, that these form the basis of current Christian liturgy.
 As with the Jews, Christians were wary of tainting the formula by adopting Pagan rites.

 But things began to change when Christianity became the state religion, which had formerly been strongly influenced by Paganism.
-We all know today that our Dear Leaders, whether elected or heirs to thrones, know better than the rest of us and follow the dictums that "Change is good; change is progress; life isn't perfect at the moment, so let's change things."
+We all know that our Dear Leaders, whether elected or heirs to thrones, believe they know better than the rest of us, and follow the dictums that "Change is good; change is progress; life isn't perfect at the moment, so let's change things."
 And it seems the development of Christianity was no exception.

 Introducing a religious hierarchy was an opportunity for people in power to be even more dominant.
 For leaders who already had stunningly powerful control of society through civil laws, the opportunity to add divine authority was just too great to ignore.